Theory of forms: Intelligible realm and separation of the Forms

 Plato often invokes, particularly in his dialogues Phaedo, Republic and Phaedrus, poetic language to illustrate the mode in which the Forms are said to exist.
 Near the end of the Phaedo, for example, Plato describes the world of Forms as a pristine region of the physical universe located above the surface of the Earth (Phd.
 109a–111c).
-In the Phaedrus the Forms are in a "place beyond heaven" (huperouranios topos) (Phdr.
+In the Phaedrus the Forms are in a "place beyond heaven" (hyperouranios topos) (Phdr.
 247c ff); and in the Republic the sensible world is contrasted with the intelligible realm (noēton topon) in the famous Allegory of the Cave.

 It would be a mistake to take Plato's imagery as positing the intelligible world as a literal physical space apart from this one.
 Plato emphasizes that the Forms are not beings that extend in space (or time), but subsist apart from any physical space whatsoever.
 Thus we read in the Symposium of the Form of Beauty: "It is not anywhere in another thing, as in an animal, or in earth, or in heaven, or in anything else, but itself by itself with itself," (211b).
-And in the Timaeus Plato writes: "Since these things are so, we must agree that that which keeps its own form unchangingly, which has not been brought into being and is not destroyed, which neither receives into itself anything else from anywhere else, nor itself enters into anything anywhere, is one thing," (52a, emphasis added).
+And in the Timaeus Plato writes: "Since these things are so, we must agree that which keeps its own form unchangingly, which has not been brought into being and is not destroyed, which neither receives into itself anything else from anywhere else, nor itself enters into anything anywhere, is one thing," (52a, emphasis added).

 Ambiguities of the theory

 Plato's conception of Forms actually differs from dialogue to dialogue, and in certain respects it is never fully explained, so many aspects of the theory are open to interpretation.
 Forms are first introduced in the Phaedo, but in that dialogue the concept is simply referred to as something the participants are already familiar with, and the theory itself is not developed.
 Similarly, in the Republic, Plato relies on the concept of Forms as the basis of many of his arguments but feels no need to argue for the validity of the theory itself or to explain precisely what Forms are.
 Commentators have been left with the task of explaining what Forms are and how visible objects participate in them, and there has been no shortage of disagreement.
 Some scholars advance the view that Forms are paradigms, perfect examples on which the imperfect world is modeled.
 Others interpret Forms as universals, so that the Form of Beauty, for example, is that quality that all beautiful things share.
-Yet others interpret Forms as "stuffs," the conglomeration of all instances of a quality in the visible world.
+Yet others interpret Forms as "stuffs", the conglomeration of all instances of a quality in the visible world.
 Under this interpretation, we could say there is a little beauty in one person, a little beauty in another – all the beauty in the world put together is the Form of Beauty.
 Plato himself was aware of the ambiguities and inconsistencies in his Theory of Forms, as is evident from the incisive criticism he makes of his own theory in the Parmenides.